0xPolygon/kurtosis-cdk/README.md

 ### Prerequisites

 To begin, you will need to install [Docker](https://docs.docker.com/get-docker/) (>= [v4.27.0](https://docs.docker.com/desktop/release-notes/#4270) for Mac users) and [Kurtosis](https://docs.kurtosis.com/install/).

+- If you notice some services, such as the `zkevm-stateless-executor` or `zkevm-prover`, consistently having the status of `STOPPED`, try increasing the Docker memory allocation.

 If you intend to interact with and debug the stack, you may also want to consider a few additional optional tools such as: